1 Day in Venice: The Perfect Short Itinerary Guide

 Bus – All buses arrive at the Venice Terminal on the island, from which it’s very easy to cross the La Liberta bridge and from there continue your trip on foot or by Vaporetto.

-1 Day in Venice: What to Do and See
+One Day in Venice Itinerary: What to Do and See

-The below itinerary takes in as much as possible in the short time frame that we had.
-It covers the exact sights we did in the exact same order.
-Of course, more time is great but these are some of the best things to see if you only have one day in Venice.
+The itinerary takes in as much as possible in the short time frame that you might have.
+It covers the main sights of Venice in a logical and time-saving order but feel free to rearrange in light of your needs.
+Of course, more time is great but these are some of the best things to see if you only have 24 hours in Venice Italy.

 Piazza San Marco